What Really Happens at a La Femme Boudoir Photo Shoot

 Once the makeup artist is done

 You might not think so by looking at my photos, but every person I photograph comes in nervous.
 They've likely never done something like this before, and like you, they aren't sure what to expect.
-They could read all of my blog posts and get the low down over and over again, but they'll still be nervous until a certain point after the shoot begins.
-In my experience, starting with a beauty shot or two and letting the nerves go slowly is the best way to ease into this type of session.
+They could read all of my blog posts and get the low down over and over again, but they'll still be nervous until a certain point after the shoot begins, and it's totally normal.
+To help her know what to expect and ease the nerves, I like to start the session by going over all the most common posing pointers she'll hear from me while we're shooting, and that will help her relax and know she can trust my process.

-Typically hair and makeup start about 10 am and run for about 60-90 minutes.
-By 11 am, or 11:30 am, we start shooting and finish around 1 or 1:30.
-The client will leave the studio and grab lunch while I load up the images and get them ready for her to view the photographs.
+We usually start shooting around 10-10:30am and finish around 11:30-12.
+The client will leave the studio to grab lunch while I load up the images and get them ready for her come back to view the photographs after lunch.

 Offering a Full-Service Photography Experience